 There are several websites that allow you to search for virtual tours of colleges and universities.
 You may search by campus name or look at colleges from a particular state or geographic region.
 The most popular video tour sites include:

 EcampusTours – Offers site visitors a chance to visit over 1,300 U.S. colleges.
-Students can get a 360 view of colleges including MIT, University of Colorado, Bucknell, Loyola, and Reed.
+Students can view of colleges including MIT, University of Colorado, Bucknell, Loyola, and Reed.
 The search feature also allows students to search not just by region but by school type, cost, and admissions competitiveness.